 Using the information included in the event log we can now manually re-create what the software would have produced automatically had the record mode been active.
 We’ll start by clicking on the "Session event log on/off" button to open up our Session Recording Event Log.

 The image below shows the Session Recording Event Log with no session recordings present, which is probably what you would see in this hypothetical scenario.

 Assuming you know the date and time you started your consultation with Mary, you can use the Date and Time, and Title columns to identify the first event you showed her.
-Let’s say Open-Close No Muscles event that was shown on Feb 27 at 11:53 AM as the first event of the consultation.
+Let’s say Open-Close No Muscles was the first event that was shown on Sept 11 at 9:04 AM during the consultation.
 Click on that line to select it.

 A dialog box will open so you can name the session recording.
 Type in any name you wish; here I have typed in the last name of our hypothetical patient, "Hathaway".
 If you want, you can even edit the date and time values so that it matches when the consult actually started.

-Click on OK and the Session recording event log will now look like this:
+When finished, click on "OK".
+If you open the Session recording event log, it will now look like this:

 The END marker will be placed below the Severe anterior wear event line as shown in the picture below:

 There you have it!
 We have re-created a session recording that’s ready to edit and publish just as if we had remembered to start the recording like we should have when we started the consultation with Mary.